-If the Locks array has more than one entry and the Flags field in any of these entries does not have SMB2\LOCKFLAG\FAIL\IMMEDIATELY set, the server SHOULD<321> fail the request with STATUS\INVALID\PARAMETER.
+If the Locks array has more than one entry and the Flags field in any of these entries does not have SMB2\LOCKFLAG\FAIL\IMMEDIATELY set, the server SHOULD<316> fail the request with STATUS\INVALID\PARAMETER.
 For each SMB2\LOCK\ELEMENT entry in the Locks array, if SMB2\LOCKFLAG\UNLOCK is set, the server MUST fail the request with STATUS\INVALID\PARAMETER and stop processing further entries in the Locks array.
 All successfully processed Lock operations are not rolled back.
 For combinations of Lock Flags other than those that are defined in the Flags field of section 2.2.26.1, the server SHOULD fail the request with STATUS\INVALID\PARAMETER.

-The server MUST issue a byte-range lock request to the underlying object store using Open.LocalOpen and passing the Offset and Length (in bytes) from the SMB2\LOCK\ELEMENT entry.s22 If SMB2\LOCKFLAG\SHARED\LOCK is set, the lock MUST be acquired in a manner that allows read operations and other shared lock operations from other opens, but disallows writes to the region specified by the lock.
-If SMB2\LOCKFLAG\EXCLUSIVE\LOCK is set, the lock MUST be acquired in a manner that does not allow read, write, or lock operations from other opens for the range specified.s23 number of locks unlocked.
-It MUST stop processing any remaining entries in the Locks array and MUST fail the operation with the error code received from the lock operation.
+The server MUST issue a byte-range lock request to the underlying object store using Open.LocalOpen and passing the Offset and Length (in bytes) from the SMB2\LOCK\ELEMENT entry.<317> If SMB2\LOCKFLAG\SHARED\LOCK is set, the lock MUST be acquired in a manner that allows read operations and other shared lock operations from other opens, but disallows writes to the region specified by the lock.
+If SMB2\LOCKFLAG\EXCLUSIVE\LOCK is set, the lock MUST be acquired in a manner that does not allow read, write, or lock operations from other opens for the range specified.<318>